 Over time, this fear affects the quality of life.

-In a small study, 11 participants with PTSD were given CBD for eight weeks – along with routinely psychiatric care.
+In a small study, 11 participants with PTSD were given CBD for eight weeks and routine psychiatric care.

 10 out of 11 people experienced a reduction in their PTSD symptoms.

 What’s more, no side effects were seen.

 Though a less commonly known disease, ALS (Amyotrophic Lateral Sclerosis) affects nerve cells in the brain and spinal cord, resulting in loss of muscle control.

 While CBD alone may not be effective, the entourage effect of CBD and THC may help control the spasticity in ALS.

 A person with arthritis experiences inflammation and degeneration of joints.
 The disease causes severe pain, swelling, stiffness, or tenderness in joints.

 However, animal studies indicate that CBD may reduce pain and inflammation.
 Besides, it is effective for osteoarthritis knee pain as well.

 Therefore, a person suffering from arthritis pain may benefit from CBD.